liquid-rocketry-illinois/LRI-RCI-CPP/docs/json.md

 | refresh     |     bool      | Whether or not to display a refresh button at the top                                                            |
 | ids         | Array of ints | Which RCP ID devices to display.
 IDs specified in this array must be enumerated in the devices structure as well |

-The Angled Actuator module does not contain the refresh field.

 ## Table 7: Sensor Value Field Viewer

 | Field Name |       Type       | Description                                                                                                            |